yogiraaz/nightwolf-cotribution/performance.md

 ### Linux memory management:

-     - When a process in Memory tries to access a file, the Memory Management program check if that File already exists in Memory and what memory pages are mapped to the requested file.
-For Page faults are raised.
+     - When a process in Memory tries to access a file, the Memory Management program checks if that File already exists in Memory and what memory pages are mapped to the requested file.
+For this, Memory Page faults are raised.

-##### What are Page Faults:
+##### What are Memory Page Faults:

-        It is a condition when a process in execution can not find memory pages for a file in Virtual memory space.
+      - It is a condition when a process in execution can not find memory pages for a file in Virtual memory space.
+      - Memory Page Faults are of 2 types:
+         * Major Page Faults
+         * Minor Page Faults

 ##### What are Major page faults ?